Betelgeuse News 2026: Will Betelgeuse Go Supernova? New Companion Star Discovery Sheds Light

 Now let's make it easier.
 What is Betelgeuse, in a nutshell?

-Big and massive star: Betelgeuse is 20 times heavier and 1,400 times larger than our Sun.
-If it were at the center of our Solar System, it would extend beyond Jupiter's orbit.
+• Big and massive star: Betelgeuse is about 16 times more massive than our Sun, and its radius is between 640 and 764 times greater than that of the Sun.
+If it were at the center of our Solar System, its radius would extend beyond Jupiter's orbit.

 How to find Betelgeuse in the sky?